-More Scenic Trails & Hotspots
+More Scenic Trails & Hotspots in the Capital Region

-The Center Albany County Helderberg-Hudson Rail Trail runs between Albany and Voorheesville, and is perfect if you're looking to enjoy nature without going deep into the woods or mountains.
+The Albany County Helderberg-Hudson Rail Trail runs between Albany and Voorheesville, and it is perfect if you're looking to enjoy nature without going deep into the woods or mountains.
 The trail's nine miles are paved and flat, ideal for taking the whole family - especially if you have strollers.
-The trail follows along the site of an old railroad line that used to connect the communities.
+The trail follows the site of an old railroad line that used to connect the communities.
 Bikes are also allowed on the trail if you'd rather go for a spin together.